Why Gaotu Techedu Inc. (GOTU)’s Most Recent Report Reveals Some Hints About Its Future

 CLSA gave a rating of “Sell” to GOTU, setting the target price at $2.70 in the report published on July 26th of the previous year.

-During the last 5 trading sessions, GOTU fell by -9.35%, which changed the moving average for the period of 200-days by -64.47% in comparison to the 20-day moving average, which settled at $0.9215.
-In addition, Gaotu Techedu Inc. saw -63.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOTU rose by +10.76%, which changed the moving average for the period of 200-days by -67.47% in comparison to the 20-day moving average, which settled at $0.8566.
+In addition, Gaotu Techedu Inc. saw -62.27% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GOTU